1&1 WP Plus Hosting Review and Coupons for 2023

-Some notable features included with this web hosting package are staging sites so you do not have to make changes to your live site, fully managed by hosting company (no worring about server maintenance), 250GB storage available, SSD hard drive storage (solid state drive for much faster load times), 5 websites allowed, SSL certificate included (so you can have a HTTPS website) and fully optimized and well-tuned for WordPress.
+Some notable features included with this web hosting package are SSL certificate included (so you can have a HTTPS website), fully optimized and well-tuned for WordPress, staging sites so you do not have to make changes to your live site, SSD hard drive storage (solid state drive for much faster load times), 250GB storage available, fully managed by hosting company (no worring about server maintenance) and 5 websites allowed.

 1&1 WP Plus Hosting Account Features

 |Number of Databases||5|

 |Free Domain Included|

 What do you think of the 1&1 WP Plus plan?

 Some of their other plans include Basic, Unlimited Plus, Unlimited Pro, WP Basic and WP Unlimited.

 |Our Rating|| |